Marie Equi: Homesteading and medical study

 Equi and Holcomb lived a quiet life as close companions in a small house on several rocky acres outside the small city of The Dalles.
-On July 21, 1893 a local newspaper, The Dalles Times-Mountaineer, reported the sensational ruckus earlier that day that drew crowds of merchants and shoppers to the center of town.
+On July 21, 1893, a local newspaper, The Dalles Times-Mountaineer, reported the sensational ruckus earlier that day that drew crowds of merchants and shoppers to the town center.
 Equi paced back and forth in front of the office of the Reverend Orson D. Taylor, a land developer and also the superintendent of the Wasco Independent Academy.
 Taylor had reneged on paying Holcomb her full salary for teaching at the institution.
 Frustrated over the mistreatment of her companion, Equi horsewhipped Taylor when he tried to escape from his office.
-Many people in The Dalles regarded Taylor a crook who pedaled fraudulent land deals, and they applauded Equi's assault.
+Many people in The Dalles regarded Taylor as a crook who peddled fraudulent land deals, and they applauded Equi's assault.
 They later held a raffle for the whip and gave the proceeds to the two women.
 The event became the public's first exposure to Equi's bold defense of justice.

-In 1897 the pair moved to San Francisco, California where Equi began studying medicine.
+In 1897, the pair moved to San Francisco, California, where Equi began studying medicine.
 She completed two years of coursework, first at the Physicians & Surgeons Medical College and then at the University of California Medical Department.
 She relocated to Portland, Oregon – without Bessie Holcomb – and completed her studies at the University of Oregon Medical Department in 1903.

-In the aftermath of the 1906 San Francisco earthquake and fire, she joined a group of doctors and nurses to provide medical care to people stricken in the disaster, earning her a commendation from the United States Army.